Click on the dropdown button to translate.

 Answer: The Ten Commandments.
 Of course!

-I’ve heard many Christians say, “That’s only for Jews.”
+I’ve heard many Christians say, “That covenant is only for Israel, so that’s only for Jews.”

 Is that right?
 No!

-According to Paul, non-Hebrew believers in Yeshua, are “grafted in” to the Olive Tree that is Israel (Romans Chapter 11).
-We become citizens of “the commonwealth of Israel,” by faith (Ephesians Chapter 2).
-Unrepentant, unbelieving Hebrews are “broken off” from the Tree - “cut off” from Israel.
-That is why Paul could write, “And thus all Israel will be saved.”
+According to Paul, non-Hebrew believers in Yeshua, are “grafted in” to the Olive Tree (Romans Chapter 11).
+The LORD called Israel’s name “Green Olive Tree” (Jeremiah 11:16).
+Non-Hebrew believers become citizens of “the commonwealth of Israel,” by faith (Ephesians Chapter 2).

 There is no gate into the New Jerusalem, labeled “Gentiles Enter Here.”